This course provides a broad education in computer science with a particular focus on software systems development.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

-All subject areas are considered.
+Grades BBC.
+All subjects are considered.

-120 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.
+112 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.

-Grades BBBCC.
-All subject areas are considered.
+Grades BBCCC.
+All subject areas are acceptable.

 English and Maths required at Standard Grade 1, 2 or 3.

-Minimum of 26 points (13 at Higher Level)
+Minimum of 25 points (12 at Higher Level)

-NBApplication of Number Level 2 is not acceptable as an alternative to GCSE Grade C Mathematics for entry to this course.
+NB Level 2 Certificate in Essential Skills -Application of Number is NOT acceptable as an alternative to GCSE Grade C Mathematics for entry to this course.

 English language requirements for international applicants